Deepak-png981/Github-Actions-Tests/README.md

         uses: actions/setup-node@v2
         with:
           node-version: 16
-      - runs: npm ci ## to install the dependencies
+      - run: npm ci ## to install the dependencies
       - uses: ./
       - uses: ./
         with: